NCAR/dart-developers-guide/src/github-actions-workflow.md

 ```

 Workflow `YAML` files must be placed inside the repository's `.github/workflows/` directory.
-Results and logs of your workflows are located in the ['Actions' tab](https://github.com/NCAR/DART/actions) of your Github Repository.
+Results and logs of your workflows are located in the ['Actions' tab](https://github.com/NCAR/DART/actions) of your GitHub Repository.

 This document only aims to give a brief overview of GitHub action workflows.
 For indepth documentation visit [docs.github.com](https://docs.github.com/en/actions/using-workflows/about-workflows).